madisonmussari/mcts_kds/README.md

         Checks if the current environment represents a terminal position.

         Returns:
-            Boolean: True or False
             True if the state is terminal, False if it is not
         """
         return